Forcepoint/fp-pta-overview/README.md

 1. Go through each of the example hosts in the order someone should set them up so they get familiar with the tools.

+1. Give quick examples of other systems they could setup with the PTA ansible roles.

 ## Notes

 1. For each PTA system you provision, you specify a static IP for terraform to use.
 It is assumed